tripplyons/mega-ace-hackathon/README.md

 - [AlgoKit Utils](https://github.com/algorandfoundation/algokit-utils-py) - A set of core Algorand utilities that make it easier to build solutions on Algorand.
 - [Poetry](https://python-poetry.org/): Python packaging and dependency management.- [Black](https://github.com/psf/black): A Python code formatter.
 - [Ruff](https://github.com/charliermarsh/ruff): An extremely fast Python linter.

-- [mypy](https://mypy-lang.org/): Static type checker.It has also been configured to have a productive dev experience out of the box in VS Code, see the [.vscode](./.vscode) folder.
+- [mypy](https://mypy-lang.org/): Static type checker.
+It has also been configured to have a productive dev experience out of the box in VS Code, see the [.vscode](./.vscode) folder.